 My position is both biblical and logical I avoid assigning the idolatrous position of self-generating, independence to human, sinful free will.
 I start with God, not with man as the standard of truth in this regard.

 My position affirms the biblical teachings of the depravity of man, his enslavement to sin, his inability to accept spiritual truths, and his incapacity to self-generate good works.
-My position also includes the truths revealed in God’s word which show that God opens our minds to understand the Scriptures (Luke 24:45), appoints people to believe (Acts 13:48), predestines people to adoption (Ephesians 1:5), grants the act of believing (Philippians 1:29), grants us repentance (2 Timothy 2:25), and causes us to be born again not by our own will but by his (John 1:13).
+My position also includes the truths revealed in God’s word which show that God opens our minds to understand the Scriptures (Luke 24:45), appoints people to believe (Acts 13:48), predestines people to adoption (Eph.
+1:5), grants the act of believing (Phil.
+1:29), grants us repentance (2 Tim.
+2:25), and causes us to be born again not by our own will but by his (John 1:13).

 When we look God’s election and man’s free will we must never apply our sensibilities to the Almighty.
 We must always subject our thoughts and our desires to his sovereign revelation.
 We must not use sinful man as the standard of truth when it comes to salvation.
 We must, instead, look to God.